 Interviews and demonstration of a commitment to scholarship through writing and attending conferences play a significant role even without a second class upper degree.
-Second class lower should be the minimum.
+Second class lower should be the minimum requirement.

 The most commonly accepted level of education is a masters’ degree.

 Development and ranking

 Development in academia is mainly through the following:

 Further studies/degrees: If you don’t already have a PhD, then your primary target is to obtain one in your field.
 In the recent past, the Tertiary Education Trust Fund (TETFund) has assisted a lot of federal and state institutions to train academic staff home and abroad.

 You can also train yourself through access to foreign scholarships which are available in foreign academic institutions and multinational corporations.
 Nearly every academic session, departments announce awards they get from companies, foundations and governments.
 Most of them require candidates to work in a specific area of research.
 So, if that suits your field and interest, then you’re lucky.
 The good news is that such kind of scholarships is open to everyone.